department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 - Supports smarter use of resources by lowering the cost and complexity of system integrations.

 Enables Enterprise-Scale Resilience
-- Handleshigh volumes of events across multiple mission critical domains, ensuring VA can scale to meet future demands.
+- Handles high volumes of events across multiple mission critical domains, ensuring VA can scale to meet future demands.
 - Strengthens system resilience by preventing cascading failures when individual components experience issues.
 - Provides transparency through real-time monitoring, reporting, and system health visibility.